AspieSoft/aspiesoft-auto-embed/readme.md

   'ignoreAttrs': ['class', 'id', 'name', 'target'], // optional [array] list of attributes to ignore 'ignoreClass': null, // optional [array] list of classes to ignore (reverses to required if ignoreAttrs includes "class") 'requireAttrs': null, // optional [array] list of attributes to require

+  'modifyClass': null, // optional [array] list of classes to override as an aspiesoft embed 'modifyTag': null, // optional [array] list of tags to override as an aspiesoft embed

   yt: { // seperate options for youtube embeds